Opinion: Pacers Rookie Duarte Should Have Been Drafted By The Warriors

 Curry played three seasons at Davidson, and the Warriors drafted him seventh overall.

-Thompson played three seasons at Washing State and the Warriors drafted him 11th overall.
+Thompson played three seasons at Washington State and the Warriors drafted him 11th overall.

 Green played four seasons at Michigan State and the Warriors drafted him 35th overall.